Which European countries have opened their borders before the summer holiday season? - Up News Info

 The country imposed restrictions on travel abroad on March 19.

-However, the borders are open to those traveling to the Netherlands from the Schengen Area, but must "follow Dutch advice and rules to combat COVID-19,quot;, such as standing 1.5 meters away, washing hands. and avoid shaking hands,
+However, the borders are open to those traveling to the Netherlands from the Schengen Area, but must "follow the Dutch advice and rules to combat COVID-19,quot;, such as standing 1.5 meters away, washing hands and avoid shaking hands,

 For those coming from outside the Schengen Area (i.e. citizens of the US, Australia and Canada), non-essential tourism / travel is prohibited until June 15 inclusive.